DRAMATURG/ SCRIPT CONSULTANT

-NICOLLE NATTRASS: DRAMATURG
+NICOLLE NATTRASS: DRAMATURG/ SCRIPT CONSULTANT

 “Working with Nicolle was both incredibly helpful and incredibly easy.
 I felt her genuine care in all our interactions and her questions allowed me as the writer to dive deeper into the areas of my play that I knew I wanted to go, but wasn’t sure how.”